mui/material-ui/docs/pages/blog/lab-pickers-to-mui-x.md

 MUI X components are available under two licenses:

 - MUI X is MIT licensed, so free to use.
-- MUI X Pro—commercial license; includes the most advanced features.
+- MUI X Pro includes the most advanced features, and is commercially licensed.

 ## Why have the date and time pickers been moved to MUI X?